ayushanand18/ayushanand18/README.md

 Working as an AI Developer Intern at @Openfabric and an active open source contributor, I have been a Google Summer of Code 2022 student for IOOS.
 I am a CS Undergrad @ NIT Durgapur and a Machine Learning Developer leveraging AI for Social Good.

 ## Things I do 💻
++ working in a Web3 AI "deep-tech" startup, developing cutting-edge AI Apps.
 + working on mapping diversity through diversity indices.
 + Hacker's Tribe community member - Delhi NCR's largest open source community.
 + ISTE NIT Durgapur Students Branch - Content Writer.
-I write about Tech, STEM
+I write about Tech, STEM and everything else.
 + experiment with CNNs, GANs, ANNs and love playing with their hyperparameters.
 I am a Udacity deep learning nanodegree graduate.
 + writing a weekly blog of thoughts into tech, stem, nature and mankind - read me on Medium.

 ## Projects I'm working on 👨‍💻
 + helping maintain an open-source python package for [Open Ocean Data](https://github.com/iobis/pyobis)
-+ working on a Drawin Core Data Visualization [python package](https://github.com/marinebon/py-dwc-viz)
++ working on a Darwin Core Data Visualization [python package](https://github.com/marinebon/py-dwc-viz)

 ## Things I did previously 🔎
 + built a med-tech app to detect heart disease using eye images.